A Printable Version of the Student/Parent Handbook is available here.

 June Taylor’s School of Dance is a non-smoking establishment.
 Smoking is prohibited both inside the facilities and within 100 feet of the door to the studio.
 Any student found using drugs, consuming or under the influence of alcohol, or providing drugs or alcohol to another student will face expulsion.

 As with most athletic activities, not maintaining optimal physical conditioning and body weight can lead to very serious (sometimes crippling) injuries in the worst case, and to overall poor progression at the very least.
 Dancers are expected to make healthy choices with respect to the things that they eat.
 Foods that are not healthful should not be brought to the studio.
-Dancers who are excessively light or heavy will be counselled and may be required to consult a nutritionist.
+Dancers who are excessively light or heavy will be counseled and may be required to consult a nutritionist.

 Students of ballet will experience minor aches and pains from time to time due to building muscle tissue and stretching tendons.
 Most minor aches and pains will go away in time.
 Should a particular pain start to become chronic, speak to your instructor.
 Injuries and accidents, whether they occur in ballet or elsewhere, should be reported to the studio office staff as well as the teaching staff.
 A note from your doctor detailing any injury and its impact on activities will help us facilitate your recovery.
-A student should not return to full activities until a meeting with teaching staff outlines the appropriate recovery plan.
+A student should not return to full activities until a meeting with the teaching staff outlines the appropriate recovery plan.

 Email is June Taylor’s School of Dance’s primary method of communication – an up-to-date email address is critical.
-In addition, information will be posted on studio bulletin boards and our website.
+In addition, the information will be posted on studio bulletin boards and our website.
 These are important resources for students and parents.
 Time changes, rehearsals, and important notices and announcements will be posted so check these frequently.

 Parents and students are asked to direct any comments, concerns or questions to the office staff who will contact the teaching staff and make appointments for conferences as necessary.
 Please avoid long conversations with teachers between classes – it is disrespectful of fellow students to take up their class time.
-The office staff are not allowed to give out student or teacher phone numbers or email addresses but will pass information on when appropriate.
+The office staff are not allowed to give out student or teacher phone numbers or email addresses but will pass the information on when appropriate.

 Letters of Recommendation